JarateKing/TF2-Hud-Reference/2-LISTS/Panellist.md

 ## Panel
 The most basic panel, all other panels derive from this.
+This panel can be created freely.
 Parameter | Default Value | Data Type | Info
 --------- | ------------- | --------- | ----
 fieldName | NULL | string | Renames the panel